akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 Aldwina took the cup and held it in both hands, but she did not drink.
 She looked at Beatrice for a long moment, as though to fix the view in her mind forever.
 It felt as though her mother were going on a journey, but not yet ready to say goodbye.

-‘Do you remember the day that a young man came to the door clutching his chest, what we spoke of after?’
+‘Do you remember the day that the young man, Peter, came to the door clutching his chest, and what we spoke of after?’

 Beatrice nodded.
 ‘You said you would know me.
 Wherever you were.’

 Aldwina set the cup aside.
-‘You will have to be brave for me from now on, for I think that I shall soon see my mother and father.
+‘Bea, from now on, you will have to be brave for me, for I think that I shall soon see my mother and father.
 I am not afraid of that day, for I have asked the Lord to remember me.
 And, I will keep you in my heart always.’

-A sob shook her chest.
+A sob shook Beatrice’s chest.
 ‘I don’t know how to be brave,’ she whispered, not fully comprehending.
-It was the first time she had let herself feel it: the horror of her mother not being there, sharp as a thorn piercing her.
+It was the first time she had felt it: the horror of her mother not being there, sharp as a thorn piercing her.

 ‘Yes, you do.
 You have been brave before.
 When Goosie was lost.
 When you shaped your first loaf and it came out lopsided.’
 Aldwina almost smiled.
 ‘Being brave does not mean not crying.
 It means doing the next thing, and the next, even when you are afraid, one day at a time, one step at a time.’